Best Phone Displays

 A great display can define your entire experience with a phone, from scrolling through feeds to streaming video and gaming.
 This list ranks phones by the qualities that matter most for screen performance, including resolution, refresh rate, peak brightness, and touch responsiveness.

-Apple users will find the iPhone 17 Pro leading the iOS side, while the OnePlus 15R proves that a capable display does not require a flagship budget, earning the best display pick under $800.
+Apple users will find the iPhone 17 Pro leading the iOS side, while the Honor 600 proves that a capable display does not require a flagship budget, earning the best display pick under $800.
 Scroll through for full specs and scoring on each device.

 Color accuracy is a limitation here.
-The 15 Ultra's color calibration trails most of the phones on this page β the Honor Magic7 Pro, which leads our overall display rankings, shows roughly a quarter of the color error.
+The 15 Ultra's color calibration trails most of the phones on this page — the Honor Magic8 Pro is much more accurate.
 If precise, reference-quality color reproduction matters to you, the Magic7 Pro or iPhone 17 Pro are better choices.

 The 15 Ultra also doesn't lead our overall display ranking despite its resolution advantage.
 Resolution is one factor among several, and phones that balance accuracy, brightness stability, and gamut coverage more evenly score higher in aggregate.
 This phone earns its position specifically for what its screen renders in fine detail.